Cat

 Are There Cats That Like Water?

-It is always said that cats do not like water.
+It is always said that cats don't like water.
 Or even that they are afraid of it.
-To understand the reason for this, you have to know that the animals do not have waterproof fur.
+To understand the reason for this, you have to know that the animals don't have waterproof fur.
 The water doesn't drip off, they get cold quickly, and they're slower because wet fur is heavier.
 However, there are breeds that are very fond of water.
 They even swim.
 For example the Maine Coon, Turkish Angora, Norwegian Forest Cat, American Shorthair, Turkish Van and Bengal.
 Big cats like tigers and jaguars also like to swim.

 Senses and Abilities